2012 Serbian local elections: Subotica

 Results of the election for the City Assembly of Subotica:

 Modest Dulić of the Democratic Party was chosen as mayor after the election.
 The governing majority consisted of the Democratic Party, the Alliance of Vojvodina Hungarians, the Democratic Party of Serbia, the League of Social Democrats, the Liberal Democratic Party, and the Socialist Party.
 Following a recalibration of the city's political forces, Jenő Maglai of the Alliance of Vojvodina Hungarians became mayor on 21 November 2013.
 The new parliamentary majority consisted of the Alliance of Vojvodina Hungarians, the Progressives, the Socialists, the Democratic Alliance of Croats in Vojvodina, and some smaller parties and independents.

 Bačka Topola

 Results of the election for the Municipal Assembly of Bačka Topola:

 The local government was formed by the Alliance of Vojvodina Hungarians, the Democratic Party, and the Socialist Party.
-Melinda Kokai Mernjak of the Alliance of Vojvodina Hungarians was chosen as mayor.
-She was replaced by her own party in 2014 and replaced by Gabor Kišlinder.
+Melinda Kókai Mernyák of the Alliance of Vojvodina Hungarians was chosen as mayor.
+She was replaced by Gábor Kislinder, also of the Alliance of Vojvodina Hungarians, in 2014.
 By the time of this change, the Socialists had left the government and the Progressives had joined.

 Mali Iđoš

 Results of the election for the Municipal Assembly of Mali Iđoš:

-Eržebet Celuška-Frindik of the Democratic Party was chosen as mayor after the election.
+Erzsébet Celuska Frindik of the Democratic Party was chosen as mayor after the election.
 She was replaced by Marko Rovčanin of the Socialist Party in 2013.